Criteria for posterior consistency

+Therefore, Schwartz's KL-condition (\ref{eq:KLprior}) for the prior for the parameter $a$ can be satisfied but there exists no prior such that (\ref{eq:GGV}) is satisfied for all $P_0$ in the model.
+(See example~\ref{ex:heavytail} for more.)

+In fact, if we change the third power of the $\log$-factor in the denominator of (\ref{eq:heavytail}) to a square, Schwartz's KL-priors also do not exist.
+The above construction is indicative of a more general problem: for any $P_0$ it is possible to find distributions $P$ with densities $p$ that are `wild enough' to cause log-likelihood ratios $\log p/p_0$ to loose integrability or square-integrability.
+Instances of posterior inconsistency \cite{Barron99,Diaconis86} and the phenomenon of \emph{data-tracking} \cite{Walker05} sketch a similar qualitative picture of situations where posterior consistency fails. \end{example}

 Schwartz's theorem and its rate-specific version have become the standard frequentist tools for the asymptotic analysis of Bayesian posteriors, almost to the point of exclusivity.
-As a consequence, lower bounds for prior mass in Kullback-Leibler neighbourhoods \cf\ (\ref{eq:KLprior}) are virtually the {\em only} criteria frequentists apply to priors in non-parametric asymptotic analyses.
+As a consequence, lower bounds for prior mass in Kullback-Leibler neighbourhoods \cf\ (\ref{eq:KLprior}) and (\ref{eq:GGV}) are virtually the {\em only} criteria frequentists apply to priors in non-parametric asymptotic analyses (notable exceptions are made in the examples of \cite{Castillo14,Castillo15,Hoffman15}; see, however, lemma~\ref{lem:KLequiv} below).
 Since these lower bounds on prior weights of Kullback-Leibler-neighbourhoods are sufficient conditions applicable for \iid\ data, it is not clear if other criteria for the prior can be formulated.
 The goal of this paper is to investigate whether flexibility can be gained with regard to criteria for prior choice, with the ultimate goal of formulating new consistency theorems based on a greater variety of suitability conditions for priors.
 The goal is \emph{not} to generalize conditions of Schwartz's theorem or to sharpen its assertion; rather we want to show that stringency with regard to the prior can be relaxed at the expense of stringency with regard to conditions on the model.